igorsebesic/Info_PowerShell/README.md

     If you encounter permission issues, you might need to change the Execution Policy temporarily by running Set-ExecutionPolicy RemoteSigned in PowerShell with administrator privileges.

+License:

+This script is distributed under the terms of the GNU General Public License v3.0 (GPL-3.0).
 Feel free to customize or contribute to enhance the script's functionality!

 Make sure to replace "InfoScript.ps1" with the actual name of your PowerShell script.
 You can use this description as a README.md file on your GitHub repository.
-If you need any further modifications or have additional questions, feel free to ask!
+If you have any further questions or need additional modifications, feel free to ask!